 For showtimes, click here.

-Dark Victory opened on Broadway in 1934 and starred Tallulah Bankhead.
+Before it hit the screen, Dark Victory was a Broadway play that opened in 1934 with Tallulah Bankhead in the lead.
 Davis thought the part was perfect for her and convinced producer Hal Willis to purchase the rights.

 “I loved Dark Victory and it got me another Oscar nomination.
 The life I have led is unbelievable,” Bette Davis said.